The Importance of Spaying and Neutering Your Pet

 For the pet population as a whole, spaying and neutering is the only way to effectively reduce overpopulation and unnecessary euthanasia in crowded shelters.
 Spaying and neutering also improves your pet’s health and longevity and may help reduce unruly behavior.
 The Humane Society of the United States has a great article on their website on the importance of spaying and neutering.
 We’ve included some of the information in the image below.

-Many of our clients that rescue pets or have puppies, kittens, and rabbits have questions regarding the need for spaying and neutering and what is involved in the procedure.
+Many of our clients that rescue pets or have puppies and kittens have questions regarding the need for spaying and neutering and what is involved in the procedure.
 LVH’s Dr. Jennifer Boyle is here to answer those questions.

-When is the best time to spay/neuter my puppy, kitten, or bunny?
+When is the best time to spay/neuter my puppy or kitten?

 We generally recommend spaying/neutering pets at 6-8 months of age.
 However we prefer to tailor our recommendations based on each pet’s age, size, breed, physical confirmation, etc. so it is best to discuss the ideal age for your pet to be spayed/neutered with your veterinarian.